 Let’s say you’ve checked out a bunch of EHR products, created a shortlist of contenders and decided on which one to buy.
 You’re prepared to pay what the EHR vendor asks, so you’re all set now… right?
 Well, no. Unfortunately, implementing EHR technology comes with its own set of costs, and if you don’t prepare for them, the installation won’t go well.
 To fully evaluate your EHR implementation costs, you need to prepare for both the direct and indirect expenses involved.

 Direct EHR Implementation Costs

-If you choose the perpetual license, you’ll have to manage all of the back-office technology involved in running the EHR software, including heavy-duty servers, some form of data backup, data storage and possibly other technologies as well.
+One approach to buying electronic health records is to deploy it on-premise, meaning that you’ll host the EHR solution on your own servers.
+This requires the purchase of a perpetual license, which usually comes in the form of a large upfront fee.
+If you go with an on-premise server model, you’ll have to manage all of the back-office technology involved in running the EHR product.
+This includes heavy-duty servers, some form of data backup, data storage and possibly other technologies as well.

 Indirect EHR Implementation Costs

-Practices also face some indirect EHR implementation costs, and they’re far from trivial.
+In addition to upfront and standard EHR fees, practices also face some indirect EHR implementation costs, and they’re far from trivial.
 Budgeting for these investments is critical, as they represent a significant share of the overall EHR implementation budget.

-To make such projections, many practices assume that each physician will see one fewer patient per day for as much as six months after the EHR implementation.
-Given the extent to which practice productivity varies, it makes sense to prepare a best- and worst-case scenario and calculate the financial impact of each scenario.
+Adding to this, many practices assume that each physician will see one fewer patient per day for as long as six months after the EHR implementation.
+Regardless of how you manage things, it’ll take your physicians a while to get back to their former level of productivity.
+However, productivity should improve overall once this transition period is over.
+Given the extent to which practice productivity varies, it makes sense to prepare a best- and worst-case scenario, calculating the financial impact of each.